anacrolix/stm/README.md

 it non-atomic).

-The `stm` API tries to mimic that of Haskell's [`Control.Concurrent.STM`](https://hackage.haskell.org/package/stm-2.4.4.1/docs/Control-Concurrent-STM.html), but this is not entirely possible due to Go's type system; we are forced to use `interface{}` and type assertions.
-Furthermore, Haskell can enforce at compile time that STM variables are not modified outside the STM monad.
+The `stm` API tries to mimic that of Haskell's [`Control.Concurrent.STM`](https://hackage.haskell.org/package/stm-2.4.4.1/docs/Control-Concurrent-STM.html), but
+Haskell can enforce at compile time that STM variables are not modified outside the STM monad.
 This is not possible in Go, so be especially careful when using pointers in your STM code.
+Remember: modifying a pointer is a side effect!

 Unlike Haskell, data in Go is not immutable by default, which means you have to be careful when using STM to manage pointers.
 If two goroutines have access